 Source: S&P Capital IQ.
 TTM=trailing 12 months.

-*Because T did not report an effective tax rate, we used its 35% rate from three years ago.
+*Because AT&T did not report an effective tax rate, we used its 32% rate from 5 years ago.

-**Because S did not report an effective tax rate, we used its 23% rate from five years ago.
+***Because Verizon did not report an effective tax rate, we used its 19.4% rate from 3 years ago.

-***Because VOD did not report an effective tax rate, we used its 28% rate from three years ago.
+****Because Vodafone did not report an effective tax rate, we used its 27.8% rate from 3 years ago.

 Businesses with consistently high ROIC show that they're efficiently using capital.
 They also have the ability to treat shareholders well, because they can then use their extra cash to pay out dividends to us, buy back shares, or further invest in their franchise.
 And healthy and growing dividends are something that Warren Buffett has long loved.